sedrz/calculator/README.md

 A super fast calculator made with JavaScript!

-for trying my calculator, you can use link below:
+for trying this calculator, you can use link below:

 https://sedrz.github.io/calculator/